yayuyang/yayuyang.github.io/README.md

 Technical Committee Member of 2025 IEEE International Symposium on the Application of Artificial Intelligence in Electrical Engineering (AAIEE 2025)

+Program Committee Member of the 2025 4th International Conference on Frontiers of Energy and Environment Engineering (CFEEE 2025)

 Technical Committee member of 2024 8th International Conference on Power and Energy Engineering (ICPEE 2024)

 Guest Editor of Special Issue "Protection and Control Technology for Mechanical Energy Storage Equipment", Machines(SCI),2024